celeritas-project/celeritas/doc/installation.rst

       CMake Error: Could not read presets from celeritas: Unrecognized "version" field

    which is just a poor way of saying the version in the ``CMakePresets.json`` file is newer than that version knows how to handle.

-If you want to add your own set of custom options and flags, create a ``CMakeUserPresets.json`` file or, if you wish to contribute on a regular basis, create a preset at ``scripts/cmake-presets/${HOSTNAME%%.*}.json`` and call ``scripts/build.sh {preset}`` to create the symlink, configure the preset, build, and test.
-See :file:`scripts/README.md` for more details.
+If you want to add your own set of custom options and flags, create a ``CMakeUserPresets.json`` file or, if you wish to contribute on a regular basis, create a preset at :file:`scripts/cmake-presets/{HOSTNAME}.json` and call ``scripts/build.sh {preset}`` to create the symlink, configure the preset, build, and test.
+See :file:`scripts/README.md` in the code repository for more details.

 Downstream usage as a library
 =============================